The Agroecological Adaptation Laboratories (AeD-LABs) project

 Credits: Courtesy Daniele Conversa, farmbetter.

-- Quantitative: actual direct and indirect beneficiaries of the project, and the number of innovations uploaded- and downloaded, are retained via the application.
+- Quantitative: information on the direct and indirect beneficiaries of a project, as well as the total number of innovations uploaded and downloaded, are retained by the application.

-- Qualitative objectives are monitored by the extension agents/facilitators via the different workshops (e.g. quality and satisfaction with the farmer-led research process).
+- Qualitative objectives are monitored by extension agents/facilitators through different workshops (e.g. quality and satisfaction with the farmer-led research process).

 - Progress so far: 40 innovations to be uploaded by the end of 2024.
-Additional innovations researched and ready by end of 2026.
+Additional innovations have been researched, and are expected to be ready by the end of 2026.

 - Farmers are very interested in researching their innovations further and sharing them via app.

-- The project invests in creating easily understandable content on the one hand AND the digital literacy of the communities on the other.
+- The project invests in creating easily understandable content on the one hand, and improving the digital literacy of communities on the other.

-- Partners such as farmers’ organizations, NGOs and extension services welcome more efficient communication with the smallholder families, including on climate change adaptation.
+- Partners such as farmers’ organisations, NGOs and extension services generally welcome more efficient communication with smallholder families, including on climate change adaptation.

-- A financial mechanism which compensates farmers when an experiment goes wrong, helps maintain farmers’ willingness to invest in innovation.
+- A financial mechanism which compensates farmers when an experiment goes wrong helps to maintain farmers’ willingness to invest in innovation.

-- Identifying innovations and researching them more systematically requires prior co-creation processes within the communities and with research organizations willing to engage in farmer-led research.
+- Identifying innovations and researching them more systematically requires prior co-creation processes within the communities and with research organisations willing to engage in farmer-led research.

-- Lead farmers and/or extension agents are key in the set-up for the knowledge exchange to be working: their didactical proportioning and sharing of WOCAT solutions via app and WhatsApp, and especially their technical inputs via app and WhatsApp regarding farmers’ innovations helps farmers work innovations and problems efficiently.
-However, this requires a careful selection of any new members of this lead farmer/extension agents’ group and may make scaling slower.
+- Lead farmers and/or extension agents are key in the set up to making knowledge exchange work.
+By sharing didactical WOCAT solutions via app and WhatsApp, as well as technical inputs regarding farmers’ innovations, they can help farmers work on both innovations and problems efficiently.
+However, this requires a careful selection of any new members of the lead farmer/extension agents’ group and may make scaling slower.

 - Connectivity issues in remote locations complicate the project’s outreach via app and WhatsApp.
 We are currently considering investing in offline technology.

-- Financial means are key for the farmers to be able to respond to losses and damages due to climate change and to apply the developed solutions at larger scale in order to prevent future losses and damages.
+- Financial means are key for the farmers to be able to respond to losses and damage due to climate change and to apply the developed solutions at a larger scale in order to prevent future losses and damages.

-- Establish horizontal co-creation of knowledge processes between researchers/academia and farmer-researchers to change the paradigms of conventional research and implement effective participatory action research processes, recognizing the local knowledge of the communities.
+- Horizontal co-creation of knowledge processes between researchers/academia and farmer-researchers will help to change the paradigms of conventional research and implement effective participatory action research processes that recognise the local knowledge of communities.

 Contact